 History is not written alone in books or monuments.
-It can also be found in national cuisine.
+It can also be found in the national cuisine.
 Croatian cuisine is a perfect example of this.
-Perhaps traditional cookbooks are even more historically accurate than the history books.
+Perhaps traditional cookbooks are even more historically accurate than history books.

 Due to historical circumstances and geographical location, Croatia has three different, but mutually intertwined regional cuisines.
 Each has its own variations.

 Roughly, we could say these are:

 - Coastal cuisine (Dalmatia & Istria)

 - Continental cuisine (Zagreb and central part of Croatia)

 It is important to note that each of the regional cuisines mentioned above has its subregions and specialities specific to them.

 Coastal cuisine is based on seafood, Mediterranean fruit and vegetables and olive oil.
 A distinctive flavour gives Mediterranean spices and herbs – rosemary, bay leaf, oregano, cloves, sage, and even lemon.

 The Mediterranean climate and historical legacy of Greece and Italy (especially the Venetian Republic, which ruled these regions in the past) are clearly visible.